ahmedabozaid1/ahmedabozaid1/README.md

-- 👋 Hi, I’m @ahmedabozaid1
+- 👋 Hi, I’m @ahmedabozaid1 computer Science Graduate (MSA, Greenwich University)
-- 👀 I’m interested in web and mobile apps and image processing
+- 🌱 I’m currently Working as a FullStack Engineer
-- 🌱 I’m currently learning full stack web app development
+- 👀 I’m interested in web development and image processing
-- 💞️ I’m looking to collaborate on web app projects
+- 💞️ I’m looking to collaborate on web app projects and Deep Learning projects
 - 📫 How to reach me ahmed.abozaid128@gmail.com

 <!---